myshov/awesome-mobile-web-development/README.md

 - [Autofill: What web devs should know, but don’t](https://cloudfour.com/thinks/autofill-what-web-devs-should-know-but-dont/) - Everything you need to know about forms autofill.
 - [Designing Websites for iPhone X](https://webkit.org/blog/7929/designing-websites-for-iphone-x/) - How to deal with "the notch" on iPhone X.
 - [Developing Mobile Web Applications: When, Why, and How](https://www.toptal.com/android/developing-mobile-web-apps-when-why-and-how) - The good high-level overview of mobile web development.
+- [Everyone has JavaScript, right?](https://kryogenix.org/code/browser/everyonehasjs.html) - A diagram that shows in which cases JavaScript can be unavailable.
 - [Get Started with Remote Debugging Android Devices]( https://developers.google.com/web/tools/chrome-devtools/remote-debugging/) - Debug your web app on Adroid with Chrome DevTools.
 - [Guidelines For Mobile Web Development](https://www.smashingmagazine.com/guidelines-for-mobile-web-development/) - The compilation of good articles about mobile web development.
 - [How To Poison The Mobile User](https://www.smashingmagazine.com/2016/10/how-to-poison-the-mobile-user/) - An overview of negative practices on mobile sites.